ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/discord.md

 ## Trading statistics

-Authorised administrators can run `!stats [exchangeId|all]` (or the configured `discord.statsCommandName`) to inspect the latest trading volume totals persisted in the `VolumeSnapshot` table.
-The bot aggregates the newest snapshot for every tracked UID, summarising verified volume, account counts, and the timestamp of the most recent update.
-When exchange credentials support invitee exports (for example Blofin or Bitunix), the response also includes the total trading volume and invitee count reported by the exchange itself.
-Passing an `exchangeId` limits the summary to a single integration, while omitting arguments reports across all exchanges.
-Results are translated using the configured locale and failure scenarios surface descriptive errors alongside structured logs so operators can troubleshoot missing snapshots or permissions.
-Non-admin users receive the same unauthorised response used by the settings command.
+Authorised administrators can run `!stats [exchangeId|all] [uid]` (or the configured `discord.statsCommandName`) to inspect the latest affiliate telemetry.
+Without arguments the bot aggregates the newest snapshot for every tracked UID, summarising verified trading volume, deposits, account counts, and the timestamp of the most recent update.
+Providing an `exchangeId` limits the response to that connector, while passing a UID filters the invitee lists so support staff can review specific traders without paging through the full roster.

+When the exchange credentials expose invitee exports (for example Blofin) the command expands to include affiliate programme basics (commission, cashback, referral codes), direct and sub-affiliate totals, detailed per-invitee lines (UID, volume, deposit, withdrawal, KYC level, referral code, VIP level), and any configured sub-affiliate performance metrics.
+The Discord bot automatically splits long reports into multiple messages to remain within the platform's 2,000 character limit.
+Responses are translated using the configured locale and failure scenarios surface descriptive errors alongside structured logs so operators can troubleshoot missing snapshots or permissions.
+Non-admin users receive the same unauthorised response used by the other maintenance commands.

 ## Interactive verification